 - Optional gloves: It’s a personal choice.
 Those with sensitive skin might want to do this.

 Well, that’s it.
 In a likelihood, we’ll all have these tools around the house already.

 Starting with the dry ingredients — a cup of baking soda, 1/2 cup of citric acid, 1/2 cup of Epsom salt, and 3/4 cup of corn starch — and mix those together in the large bowl.
 Separately, combine the liquid ingredients: two tablespoons of liquid oil (if coconut, it needs to be in liquid form), two teaspoons of witch hazel, a teaspoon of water (or vanilla extract), and about 40 drops of essential oil, whichever combination seems appealing.

 Now, add the liquid mixture a few drops at a time to the dry mixture.
 The right quality is when the ingredients hold together, rather than crumble, when squeezed.
 If more liquid is needed, go with a little more witch hazel or water in tiny, even spritzes.
 Once the consistency is there, there is no time to spare: Press the bath bomb into the greased muffin tin.
 Then, let it harden there for about two days.

 Storing the Bombs

 The fresher they are, the more impressive they’ll be in the tub.
-But, DIY bath bombs can be stored in an airtight container for at least a couple of weeks and still put on a heck of a show.
+But, homemade bath bombs can be stored in an airtight container for at least a couple of weeks and still put on a heck of a show.
 It’s good practice to toss them in the tub and wait three to five minutes for all the magic to happen.
 Then, get in and let the enchantment continue.